bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 1. Perform the defensive Dependabot sweep below against the current `develop` branch.
 2. Merge every safe, release-ready patch-level library update selected by the sweep into `develop`.
-3. Run the full JDK 8 verification on the final release candidate, including the lifted dependency patches.
+3. Run the JDK 11 library verification and JDK 17+ full-reactor verification on the final release candidate, including the lifted dependency patches.
 4. Confirm the README's current version and release links match the release candidate, and confirm `RELEASE.txt` and `RELEASE_HISTORY.md` include a compact dependency-maintenance note when patches were lifted.
 5. Create or reuse the exact-version GitHub milestone, without a `v` prefix, set its due date to the planned release date, and keep it open during the release.
 6. Assign all release issues and PRs to it, including applicable closed Dependabot PRs and maintenance roll-ups.